ShahramAzadi/ieee-pilot-windows/README.md

 # IEEE PILOT Windows

-This repository contains a Windows-compatible build of IEEE PILOT.
+This repository contains a Windows-compatible build of IEEE PILOT 1.12.

 This is a Windows port of the original IEEE PILOT project by Eric S. Raymond.